Criminal Law

 For foreigners without sufficient Turkish proficiency:

-- Free translator can be requested during statements,
+- A free interpreter can be requested during statements,

-- Translator is provided in court as well,
+- An interpreter is provided in court as well,

-- Indictment and documents given for defence are translated.
+- The indictment and documents provided for the defence are translated.

-The translator must be sworn and competent; claims of translator inadequacy can be an important defence argument.
+The interpreter must be sworn and competent; claims of interpreter inadequacy can be an important defence argument.

 Right to Consular Notification